joshpangell/single-use/README.md

 ## Update

+On Feb 28, 2018 a feature was added to allow remote files to be downloaded, in addition to local files

 On July 11, 2016 a multi-file feature branch was merged with the single file.
 It is now possible to download multiple files at once.

 ## Usage